Graham Kennedy (rugby league)

-Graham Kennedy (1939 – 2002) also known by the nickname o "Ginger", was a New Zealand rugby league footballer and coach who represented New Zealand.
+Graham Kennedy (1939 – 2002) also known by the nickname of "Ginger", was a New Zealand rugby league footballer and coach who represented New Zealand.

 Early years

 Kennedy attended Marist Brothers High School where he played in the first eleven and first fifteen.
 He twice made the Schoolboy Kiwis side.

 Kennedy then attended teachers college in Christchurch, where he played two seasons of rugby union and made the Canterbury Colts side.

 Playing career

-He played rugby league for the Marist club in the West Coast Rugby League competition and also represented the West Coast.
+Kennedy played rugby league for the Marist club in the West Coast Rugby League competition and also represented the West Coast.
 He was a South Island representative between 1959 and 1965.

 Kennedy also played for the New Zealand national rugby league team, playing in 64 games, including 21 tests between 1961 and 1966.
 He played four matches as captain of the Kiwis.

 In 1963, he won the New Zealand Rugby League's player of the year award.

 While in Greymouth, Kennedy taught at his old school and Grey Main School.
 He was the first lay principal of Christian Brothers High School.